GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

   time when the browser finishing executing all synchronous code initiated from event handlers for this event.
 - [`duration`](https://wicg.github.io/event-timing/#dom-performanceeventtiming-processingstart):
-  the time between when the browser receives the event until it's able to paint the next frame (rounded to 8ms for security reasons).
+  the time (rounded to 8ms for security reasons) between when the browser receives the event until it's able to paint the next frame after finishing executing all synchronous code initiated from the event handlers.

 The following example shows how to use these these values to create custom
 measurements: